digvijaykhatkar/PYTHON_LAB/README.md

 3. Write a program to define a class to represent a bank account, with methods to deposit, withdraw, and check the balance.
 4. Write a program to define a class Student with attributes like name and age, and create objects to represent different students

+# LAB6(CONT)_PYTHON
+1. WAP to create a class to set and get a password of private type.
+2. WAR to create a class to update marks of students that demonstrate protected members of the class.
+3. WAP to create a class to set and get details of employees that demonstrate public, private, and protected functions of a class.